-Florida Fair Debt Collection Practices Act (FFDCPA): This Act was passed by Florida legislature expanding on the FDCPA to broaden the scope of protection for consumers.
-The FFDCPA applies their regulations to debt collectors as well as creditors, the latter of which are not bound by the FDCPA regulations.
+Florida Consumer Collection Practices Act (FCCPA): This Act was passed by Florida legislature expanding on the FDCPA to broaden the scope of protection for consumers.
+The FCCPA applies their regulations to debt collectors as well as creditors, the latter of which are not bound by the FDCPA regulations.

 Telephone Consumer Protection Act (TCPA): This federal act entitles consumers who receive robocalls from collectors on their cell phones to compensation—up to $1,500 per call.

 Harassment by debt collectors attempting to collect consumer debts is a violation of Florida state and federal law.
 The following are examples of common scams debt collectors use to harass consumers, as well as legal regulations they often fail to follow.
 Typically, debt collectors commit at least one violation of the law during the first phone call, and then commit many violations during the course of the collection process.